haihala/whoops-all-grapplers/docs/4. Archive/1. Projects/Resource rework.md

 		- Prevent you from doing a move two times too fast
 		- Mostly for [[Gi of the old masters]] spam
 		- Can be saved for later
+- Render meter as quadrants
+	- Add divider lines
+	- If a segment is full, color it with the full color.
+- Allow Items to affect special resources
+	- What if resources are mostly stored as vectors of two part tuples and then folded together in the end, merging all with the same key?